A Totally-Not-Boring Guide to Life Insurance | Wealthsimple

 How big should my policy be?

-There is no easy rule of thumb.
-Insurance companies will never issue a policy where an individual is worth more dead than alive.
-Having said that, to determine an accurate number, you can calculate all the expenses that your family would need to cover — mortgages, groceries, college tuition, etc. Many insurance sites offer handy calculators to help with this.
+The easy rule of thumb is between seven to 10 times your annual salary.
+If you want a more accurate number, you can calculate all the expenses that your family would need to cover — mortgages, groceries, college tuition, etc. Many insurance sites offer handy calculators to help with this (Life Happens, a nonprofit insurance advocacy group, has a good one).
 Make sure to factor in your outstanding debts and the nonmonetary contributions you make to your household as well.
 For instance, if you take care of the children, include the cost of childcare.

 If I need $1 million of life insurance according to the calculators, but I can’t afford the premiums, what should I do?